U.S. bar exam study tips

 On the other hand, in our experience, we’ve seen that submitting practice essay after essay before receiving and digesting feedback actually reinforces bad habits and wastes time.
 For this reason, an unguided and purely “unlimited” essay grading system can stunt your progress.

-Submitting practice essays and incorporating previous feedback into the next assigned essay over time will move you along an upward trajectory of continuous improvement.
+Submitting practice essays and incorporating previous feedback into the next assigned essay over time will help you continually improve.

 Use the MPT to pick up valuable points